-Your customers expect to receive some kind of value from your products/service.
-If they don’t get that value, no amount of promising or clever selling will get them to keep paying.
+Your customers expect to receive some kind of value from your products or services.
+If they don’t receive that value, no amount of promising or clever selling will get them to keep paying.

-What benefits do your customers get from your products/service?
-How are their lives better after you help?
-In what way do you change them?
-Answers to these questions will help you build and optimize products and services that satisfy your customers.
+Consider how your products and services are improving your customers’ lives.
+In other words, in what way do you create a positive change for them?
+Giving thought to this question will help you build and optimize products and services that satisfy your customers.

 Once you know your value, target potential customers who are in the best position to realize that value.
-Yes, you want to sell to everyone who will input their credit card details, but poor fit customers are guaranteed to churn.
-It’s more profitable to focus on the right customers for your business who will stay with you for a long time.
+Yes, you want to sell to everyone who will input their credit card details, but poor-fit customers are guaranteed to churn.
+Focusing on the right customers for your business who will stay with you for a long time is more profitable.

 3. Map an Onboarding Sequence

-Onboarding is the process of escorting your customers to the moment of first value delivered.
-It’s how you walk your customers down a path to the point where they realize actual value from whatever you sell.
-If they don’t experience value quickly, you’ll plant the seeds of churn.
+Onboarding is the process of guiding your customers to the moment of first value delivery.
+It’s how you walk your customers down a path to the point where they realize the actual value of whatever you sell.
+If they don’t experience value quickly, you’ll surely lead them straight to becoming a churned customer.